Festivals & Fun

 Spring (March, April, May)

-The annual Kirksville St. Patrick’s Day celebration features a green and gold parade, a baby show and Little Miss and Mister Leprechaun contest, games, a 5K run and walk, and live entertainment in downtown Kirksville.
+The annual Kirksville St. Patrick’s Day celebration features a green and gold parade, games, a 5K run and walk, and live entertainment in downtown Kirksville.

 Summer (June, July, August)